Ramifications of Re-Gaining Weight After FDL Surgery

 Regular weight monitoring may facilitate the early detection of small weight gains before they become clinically significant.
 You can monitor your weight through weekly weighing or even just keeping track of the way your clothes fit.
 This way, if you notice slight weight gains, you can catch it before it gets out of hand by adjusting your diet or increasing your activity level.

-I always emphasise that it’s crucial to make feasible lifestyle changes for the long-term rather than attempting temporary crash diets that can have a boomerang effect.
-Healthy habits like mindful eating, choosing nutrient-rich foods, and maintaining a regular fitness routine that suits your lifestyle are more sustainable than trendy, over-the-top diets and exercise gimmicks and are effective for preserving the results of surgery.
+I always emphasise that it’s crucial to make feasible lifestyle changes for the long-term rather than attempting temporary crash diets that can backfire.
+Habits like mindful eating, choosing nutrient-rich foods, and maintaining a regular fitness routine that suits your lifestyle are more sustainable than trendy, over-the-top diets and exercise gimmicks and are effective for preserving the results of surgery.
 Additionally, it’s important to maintain good sleeping habits, limit alcohol intake, avoid smoking of any kind, and stay hydrated.

 Psychological Support